AnggaWikaNugraha/fullstack-mern-foodstore/README.md

         │       → Login as existing account
         │
         ├─► Email found but no google_id
-        │       → add obj google_id from res google to existing account (merge, no duplicate) │       → Login as existing account
+        │       → attach google_id from the Google response to the existing account (merge, no duplicate) │       → Login as existing account
         │
         └─► Email & google_id not found